Mary Meriel Gertrude Talbot1

 Hon.
 Sir Maurice Richard Bridgeman was born on 26 January 1904.2 He was the son of William Clive Bridgeman, 1st Viscount Bridgeman and Caroline Beatrix Parker.2 He married Diana Mary Erica Wilson, daughter of Humphrey Minto Wilson, on 23 February 1933.2 He died on 18 June 1980 at age 76.2

-He was educated at Eton College, Windsor, Berkshire, England.2 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.2 He was petroleum advisor to the Ministry of Economic Warfare in 1939.2 He was Principal Assistant Secretary to the Ministry of Fuel and Power (Petroleum Division) between 1944 and 1946.2 He was invested as a Commander, Order of the British Empire (C.B.E.) in 1946.2 He was chairman of BP between 1960 and 1969.2 He was invested as a Knight Commander, Order of the British Empire (K.B.E.) in 1964.2 He was invested as a Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.).2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.2 He was petroleum advisor to the Ministry of Economic Warfare in 1939.2 He was Principal Assistant Secretary to the Ministry of Fuel and Power (Petroleum Division) between 1944 and 1946.2 He was appointed Commander, Order of the British Empire (C.B.E.) in 1946.2 He was chairman of BP between 1960 and 1969.2 He was appointed Knight Commander, Order of the British Empire (K.B.E.) in 1964.2 He was appointed Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.)2

 Children of Hon.
 Sir Maurice Richard Bridgeman and Diana Mary Erica Wilson